webplatform/docs/guides/doctypes_and_markup_styles/index.md

 {{Page_Title|DOCTYPES and markup styles}}
 {{Flags
-|State=Out of Date
-|Editorial notes=Need to talk HTML5 & current practices
+|State=Ready to Use
+|Editorial notes=
 |Checked_Out=No
 }}
-{{Byline}}
+{{Byline
+|Name=
+|URL=
+|Published=
+}}
-{{Summary_Section|In this article we will explore the different doctypes you are likely to come across on your journey around the Web, as well as look at how XHTML and HTML differ.}}
+{{Summary_Section|In this article we explore the different doctypes you are likely to come across on your journey around the Web, and look at how XHTML and HTML doctypes differ.}}
 {{Guide
 |Content=== Introduction ==
-The doctype appears just above the <code>&lt;html&gt;</code> tag, at the very start of each document you write:
+The ''doctype'', as you might imagine, identifies the type of document that follows, and appears just above the <code>&lt;html&gt;</code> tag, at the very start of each HTML document:

 <pre>&lt;!DOCTYPE html&gt;
 &lt;html lang="en"&gt;